 With the launch of its Unico movement, Hublot became a manufacture.
-In the March-April issue of WatchTime, writer Martina Richter finds out how the Unico performs inside the brand’s King Power Unico All Black.
-Read her in-depth review of the watch, with stunning visuals by Zuckerfabrik Fotodesign.
-Click on the pictures for wallpaper images.
+In this in-depth review we find out how the Unico performs inside the brand’s King Power Unico All Black.
+Scroll down to read the full article, with stunning visuals by Zuckerfabrik Fotodesign.
+Click on the pictures for larger images.

 The movement, Caliber HUB 1240 Unico, made its debut in the King Power watch.
 With an impressive diameter of 48 mm, the watch made a very big splash in our editorial office.
 The piece we borrowed to review was a member of the 500-piece All Black limited series (it was, in fact, the very first piece in the series).
 Opinions about it were mixed.
 “Much too big” was the verdict of some editors.
 “Too expensive,” others said.
 Comments such as “barely legible” and “drearily dark” were also heard.
 But let’s not be hasty.
 This article may shed a different light on this big watch.